 It’s also okay to say no to over-buying gifts.

-Your kids don’t REALLY need 25 new toys.
+Your kids don’t REALLY need 25 new toys or the latest Lovevery play kit.

 This year we’ve decided to focus more on gifting experiences and planning out trips to see family throughout the year, and honestly it’s so much less stressful than having to figure out what to buy everyone.